 Hakuba Properties for Sale

-Here at Uchi we are getting more and more listings in Hakuba, with agents from Hokkaido, like our friends at Niseko Realty and Peak Property joining local agent Hakuba Real Estate and national agent Tokyu Resort in posting some fantastic Hakuba properties.
+Here at Uchi we are getting more and more listings in Hakuba, with more and more agents focusing on this amazing resort and posting some fantastic Hakuba properties.

 The Hakuba market is about to really move and the savviest investors are looking seriously at getting in now.
-With ski-in ski-out properties and successful lodges available at a fraction of the price of some of the Hokkaido resorts, real estate in Hakuba is primed for lift off once borders reopen.
+With ski-in ski-out properties and successful lodges available at a fraction of the price of some of the Hokkaido resorts, real estate in Hakuba is primed for lift off now borders have re-opened and tourists are back.

 Properties for sale in Hakuba